OpenReplicant/Alpine-Handlebars/README.md

 ### **`x-fetch` / `$f`**
 Fetches HTML content dynamically using the Alpine `$fetch` plugin.
 Basically, client-side partials or components which can be conditionally rendered.
 (Replaces contents of element.)

-NOTE: Must include (1.3kB) client-side script from https://github.com/hankhank10/alpine-fetch
+NOTE: Must include (1.3kB) client-side script from https://github.com/hankhank10/alpine-fetch ...and lazy-loading requires the x-intersect plugin script.

 **Usage:**